 Other Sources of Small Business Financing

 You don’t need to find a local lender just because you’re based in Maryland; there are online lenders that offer a variety of products for small businesses.
-Here are a few of our favorite lenders:
+Here are a few lenders:

 Fundbox is an online small business lender that specializes in incredibly fast business lines of credit – you can get funds the next business day.
 Fundbox provides loans up to $100,000.
 Rather than pay an interest rate, you pay a weekly fee for your loan.
 You’ll pay an origination fee of 4.66%.